avengineers/SPLed/src/brightness_controller/doc/index.rst

 Introduction
 ------------

-The Brightness Controller module is responsible for adjusting the brightness of a light based on a knob value (percentage) input.
+The Brightness Controller component is responsible for adjusting the brightness of a light based on a knob input.
 This document outlines the design considerations and the high-level structure of the module.

 Design Considerations
 ---------------------

-.. spec:: Brigther Adjustment
+.. spec:: Brightness Value
    :id: SWDD_BC-001
    :integrity: B

-    The brightness of the light can be increased up to 255.
-The color brightness is configurable and can be increased based on an external input (main knob value in percentage).
+    The brightness of the light is represented by an integer value from 0 up to 255.

-.. spec::  Darker Adjustment
+.. spec::  Brightness Adjustment
     :id: SWDD_BC-002
     :integrity: B

-    The brightness of the light can be decreased up to 0.
-The color brightness is configurable and can be decreased based on an external input (main knob value in percentage).
+    The brightness of the light is adjustable by an external input (main knob value in percentage).

 Interfaces